BMC Helix Subscriber Information

 Frequently asked questions about BMC Helix service update

-This section provides answers to frequently asked questions about the BMC Helix IT Service Management Update.
+This section provides answers to frequently asked questions about the BMC Helix service update.
 Service updates are pushed via automated rollouts to your environments with zero downtime.

 Planning the service update

-Do I need to request a service update or are they automatically scheduled?
+Do I need to request a service update, or is it scheduled automatically?

-If you have a CSM assigned to your account, you can work with them to schedule an upgrade for you.
-Once scheduled, you will receive an email notification at least 7 days before your DEV upgrade date.
+If you have a CSM assigned to your account, work with them to schedule your service update.
+After the update is scheduled, you receive an email notification at least 7 days before your DEV upgrade date.

 What does a Zero Downtime (ZDT) service update mean?

-Note: Your Development and QA environments may be unavailable for up to 30 minutes during the update window.
-However, your Production environment will be fully available.
+During the update window, your development and QA environments may be unavailable for up to 30 minutes.
+Your Production environment remains fully available.

 What components are included in the service update?